wodby/docs/1.0/docs/stacks/drupal/local.md

 Password: SolrRocks
 ```
 - After the server creation you should see the error message `You are using an incompatible Solr schema.`
-- Now click `+ Upload confiset`, check the checkbox on the page and submit
+- Click `+ Upload confiset`, check the checkbox on the page and submit to override the configset
 - The Solr server is now ready to use!

 ## Database import and export